MTKruto/website/src/starting-the-client.md

 parameters `storage`, `apiId`, and `apiHash`, unless you know what you are doing.

-The following examples show you how you can construct a client that using the [storage adapter](/storage-adapters) [`StorageLocalStorage`](https://mtkru.to/storage-adapters/#localstorage).
+The following examples show you how you can construct a client that uses the [storage adapter](/storage-adapters) [`StorageLocalStorage`](https://mtkru.to/storage-adapters/#localstorage).